-Center on the Developing Adolescent Leadership Team
+Center for the Developing Adolescent Leadership Team

 Ron Dahl is the Director of the Institute of Human Development at the University of California, Berkeley, where he also serves as Professor in the School of Public Health and the Joint Medical Program.
-He is a pediatrician and developmental scientist with long-standing research interests in the development of sleep/arousal regulation, affect regulation and the development of behavioral and emotional disorders in children and adolescents.
+He is a pediatrician and developmental scientist with long-standing research interests in the development of sleep/arousal regulation, affect regulation, and the development of behavioral and emotional disorders in children and adolescents.
 His current work focuses on adolescence as a developmental period with unique opportunities for early intervention in relation to a wide range of behavioral and emotional health problems.
 His research is interdisciplinary and bridges between basic developmental research (emphasizing social and affective neuroscience) and the translation of this work into clinical and social policy relevance.
 He has published extensively on child and adolescent development, sleep disorders, behavioral/emotional health in children, adolescent brain development, and on the policy implications of this work.
 He has been elected as a Fellow of several organizations including: Association for Psychological Science, American Academy of Pediatrics, New York Academy of Sciences, and American Academy of Sleep Medicine.
-He is a Founding Editor of the journal Developmental Cognitive Neuroscience and serves as President of the Society for Research in Child Development.
+He is a Founding Editor of the journal Developmental Cognitive Neuroscience and served as President of the Society for Research in Child Development.

-Linda Wilbrecht is an Assistant Professor in the Department of Psychology at UC Berkeley where her research lab focuses on lab how experience alters neural circuits that contribute to value and reward based decision making.
-Her research goals include understanding how early life experience with unstable environments, stress or drugs of abuse might alter or limit human potential.
+Linda Wilbrecht is an Assistant Professor in the Department of Psychology at UC Berkeley where her research lab focuses on how experience alters neural circuits that contribute to value- and reward-based decision making.
+Her research goals include understanding how early life experience with unstable environments, stress, or drugs of abuse might alter or limit human potential.
 She is particularly interested in mechanisms that regulate sensitive periods for neural plasticity and how these map onto the maturation of frontal cortical-striatal circuits.
 Through better knowledge of neural plasticity and sensitive period regulation in frontal circuits, she hopes to identify strategies to facilitate change in neural circuits and promote healthy decision making.
 The Wilbrecht lab focuses largely on rodent models, but is also collecting their first data from human subjects.
 In these studies she is particularly interested in social and economic factors that impact future time perspective, risk taking, and decision making at puberty.
 Dr. Wilbrecht did her PhD research in the laboratory of Fernando Nottebohm at the Rockefeller University where she studied mechanisms that regulate the sensitive period for song learning in birds.
 In her postdoctoral training at Cold Spring Harbor Laboratory with Karel Svoboda and UCSF with Michael Merzenich she studied mechanisms by which the neocortex can reorganize in response to changes in experience.
 She is recipient of the 2009 NIMH Biobehavioral Research Award for Innovative New Scientists (BRAINS award) and the 2010 Presidential Early Career Award for Science and Engineering (PECASE).

 Andrew Fuligni is Professor in the Department of Psychiatry and Biobehavioral Sciences and the Department of Psychology at UCLA.
 He also is a Senior Scientist in the Semel Institute for Neuroscience and Human Behavior.
 Dr. Fuligni and his collaborators employ multiple methods to study the interaction between socio-cultural experience and biobehavioral development during adolescence and young adulthood, with particular attention to teenagers from Latin American, Asian, European, and immigrant backgrounds.
-Receiving his Ph.D. in Developmental Psychology at the University of Michigan, he was a recipient of the American Psychological Association’s Boyd McCandless Award for Early Career Contribution to Developmental Psychology, a William T. Grant Faculty Scholars Award, a FIRST award from NICHD, and he is a Fellow in the American Psychological Association and the Association for Psychological Science.
+Receiving his PhD in Developmental Psychology at the University of Michigan, he was a recipient of the American Psychological Association’s Boyd McCandless Award for Early Career Contribution to Developmental Psychology, a William T. Grant Faculty Scholars Award, a FIRST award from NICHD, and he is a Fellow in the American Psychological Association and the Association for Psychological Science.
 Dr. Fuligni recently completed a six-year term an Associate Editor of the journal Child Development.

 Nicholas Allen is the Ann Swindells Professor of Clinical Psychology at the University of Oregon.
 Professor Allen is a leading researcher in the area of clinical depression, known especially for his work on the relationship between biological and interpersonal aspects of adolescent development and risk for the onset of depression.
 His recent work focuses on identifying potent, modifiable risk factors for poor mental health during adolescence, and developing and testing preventative interventions that target these risk factors.
 He uses a developmental psychopathology approach to understand how children and adolescents are affected by the environments in which they grow up, especially aspects of the child’s environment that have been shown to increase risk for mental health problems (e.g., family conflict, stress, abuse, socio-economic disadvantage) influence the adolescent’s emotional functioning and the development of the biological systems that undergird these emotions.
-The aim of this work is to not only shed light on the underlying causes of mental health and ill-health during these stages of life, but also to inform innovative approaches to early intervention and prevention by utilizing this knowledge to generate and test novel, developmentally-targeted clinical and public health interventions.
+The aim of this work is to not only shed light on the underlying causes of mental health and ill health during these stages of life, but also to inform innovative approaches to early intervention and prevention by utilizing this knowledge to generate and test novel, developmentally targeted clinical and public health interventions.
 He also currently serves as a commissioner on the Lancet Commission on Global Adolescent Health and Well-being.

-Jennifer Pfeifer is an Associate Professor in the Department of Psychology and the Director of the Developmental Social Neuroscience Lab at the University of Oregon.
+Jennifer Pfeifer is Professor in the Department of Psychology and the Director of the Developmental Social Neuroscience Lab at the University of Oregon.
 Her research focuses on the transition from childhood through adolescence which is characterized by changing brains and bodies, affect and motivation, peer relationships and conceptions of self — many strands which combine to shape behavior during this critical period.
 Dr. Pfeifer is interested in how affect, motivation, regulation, self-evaluation, and social perception interact across contexts, are instantiated at the neural level, as well as influence adolescent choices and well-being.
 She studies the development of these related phenomena at multiple levels, with the goal of enabling healthy transitions from childhood through adolescence and into adulthood.
 She is also interested in how functional brain development is affected by various endogenous and exogenous factors such as pubertal development and early adversity.
 Her work has been funded by the National Institute on Drug Abuse, National Institute of Mental Health, National Institute of Child Health and Human Development, National Science Foundation, and the Oregon Medical Research Foundation.